this site is information about books written and edited by John Shannon Hendrix on the subjects of architecture,

 of Mind; 6.
 Architecture and the Philosophy of Spirit

-The purpose of the book is to illustrate the important role
+The purpose of the book is to illustrate the important

-works of art and architecture in Western culture are presented as they are related to Platonic and Neoplatonic philosophies.
+and works of art and architecture in Western culture are presented as they are related to Platonic and Neoplatonic philosophies.

 Philosophical concepts examined include the apeiron, arche, chora, cosmos, Idea, intellectus divinus, implicato/explicato,